Edit Box

 Example Program

-This short program uses the above subfunction to allow the user to edit a selected text or attribute object.
+This short program uses the above subfunction to allow the user to edit a selected Text, MText or Attribute object.

 Select all